santiagomuscolo/SantiagoMuscolo/README.md

 # Hello there 👋

 **A Front-End Engineer by day ☼ and a UI/UX Enthusiast by night ☾**
-Full Stack Dev / Tech Lead at Ingenia;
+Software Engineer / Tech Lead at Ingenia;

 ⚙️ I use daily: .ts, .js, .tsx, .html, .css
 </br>